OpenGeoHub/spatial-sampling-ml/docs/resampling.md

 <p class="caption">(\#fig:eberg-iprob)Occurrence probability for existing point samples for the Ebergotzen case study derived as an average between the kernel density and maxlike occurrence probabilities.</p>
 </div>

-Second, we fit a model using all points but we set `case.weights` to be reversely proportional to probability of occurrence (hence points with lower occurrence probability get higher weights):
+Second, we fit a model using all points, but this time we set `case.weights` to be reversely proportional to probability of occurrence (hence points with lower occurrence probability get higher weights):